javaplus/PizzaApisKata/README.md

 1. Figure out how to take a POST request as JSON and convert that to an object.
 Simple example [here](https://stackoverflow.com/questions/40247556/spring-boot-automatic-json-to-object-at-controller).
 1. Put most of your logic in Service Classes and have spring inject them into your RestControllers.
 1. Create JUnit tests for your RestController.
 See [tutorial here](https://spring.io/guides/gs/testing-web/).
+1. Modify the CodeBuild to run when a Pull Request is created, so you can have your tests run on a Pull Request and update GitHub.

 **Good sample here**
 I've created a small Spring Boot application here as an example.
 NOTE: This is not a spoiler.
 It's not the solution, but just another SpringBoot app that exposes REST APIs.